You ready to try this new fitness craze everyone is talking about?

 You are going to need proper equipment to get the job done.
 Make sure you choose a gym that takes care of its equipment and replaces broken equipment.
 This may seem obvious, but I’ve seen and heard of many gyms that skimp on things like this because the owner(s) had to take every extra penny out of the business to support themselves.
 In instances like this the business will usually suffer.

 My advice: Find a financially stable business with good management.

 9. How Are The Other Members?
 Are they Friendly?
 Inviting?
 Helpful?

 Or are they egotistical, fire-breathing douchers?
 Opt for the former.

 A box gym is a community.
 A tribe.
 The biggest aspect of your personal success will most likely be attributed to the community and your involvement in it.
-This is why people stick with CF. They train side by side with friends and family and keep each other accountable.
+This is why people stick with their fitness program.
+They train side by side with friends and family and keep each other accountable.